zzzprojects/learn-orm/tutorials/dapper/delete-data.md

 # Delete Data

-Deleting an entity is the easiest of all because it only requires a unique `Id` to identify the entity being deleted.
+Deleting an entity is the easiest because it only requires a unique `Id` to identify the entity being deleted.
 All we need is a SQL statement containing a `DELETE` statement with a `WHERE` clause on the `Id` column.

 ```csharp
 private static void DeleteSingleAuthor()